-Clear requirements have been set for daily liquidity and statement of liquidity risks.
+Clear requirements have been set for daily liquidity and liquidity risk statements.
 The bank also has a contingency plan, which lists initiatives to be taken, if liquidity falls below specific limits.

-Betri Banki identifies the following as liquidity risks:
+Betri Banki considers the following as liquidity risks:

 - Significant increases in funding expenses - Lack of funding preventing the bank from maintaining its approved business model - The bank being unable to fulfil its payment obligations due to a lack of funding